JoelOtter/cool-club/content/join.md

 ---
 # Your name or website name
 name: Joel Auterson
+# The next number in the chain (we can give you this)
+weight: 2
 # Your website
 site: https://joelotter.com
 # An image.
 This can be a relative URL if hosted on your